Williloo/sus1531/README.md

     * For this iteration, you will need to collectively make a minimum of **12 merge requests** into `master`.

+3. Produce a short report, `planning.pdf` containing a simplified approach to understanding user problems, and developing requirements for future iterations of Toohak.
+    * You will interview users of existing quiz platforms like Toohak to identify their requirements.
+You will create user stories, a use case, and validate these requirements with the users you interviewed.

+    * You will not need to develop or implement these features.

 ### 🐶 3.2.
 Storing data